Harkness Project Title: Enhancing Priority Decision-Making in Comparative Effectiveness Research

 Career Activity Since Fellowship

-Current Position: Associate Professor of Health Care Policy and HCF Foundation Principal Research Fellow, Menzies Centre for Health Policy (MCHP), School of Public Health, The University of Sydney (Updated July 2014)
+Current Position: Professor of Health Care Policy and Co-Director; Menzies Centre for Health Policy (MCHP), School of Public Health, The University of Sydney (Updated March 2016)

 Hodgetts K, Hiller JE, Street JM, Carter D, Braunack-Mayer AJ, Watt AM, Moss JR, Elshaug AG; ASTUTE Health study group.
 Disinvestment policy and the public funding of assisted reproductive technologies: outcomes of deliberative engagements with three key stakeholder groups.
 BMC Health Serv Res.
 2014 May 5;14:204.